-"A woman is like a tea bag, you can't tell how strong she is until you put her into hot water" There’s nothing a cup of tea can’t solve.
-When you have your hands wrapped around the warm cup, cuddling up and enjoying the soothing aroma - it feels like the whole world is getting better for a while, doesn’t it?
+There’s nothing a cup of tea can’t solve.
+When you have your hands wrapped around the warm cup, snuggling in your furry blanket and enjoying the soothing aroma – it feels like the whole world is getting better for a while, doesn’t it?
 An honest confession, I am a big sucker for my tea time.
-Nothing gets in it’s way.
-Each morning I get up, make my ginger and clove tea desi-style, continue on the book I’m currently reading and that’s my 15 minutes of solitude I treasure each day.
+Each morning I get up, make my ginger and clove tea (desi-style), continue on the book I’m currently reading, and that’s my 15 minutes of solitude I treasure each day.

-We can all agree there’s one sure thing that can push your anxiety and stress levels up a level - wedding planning.
-Pre-wedding jitters are real and as a bride, you want to enjoy each moment of this time and not worry about keeping your nerves calm.
-So that’s why we have narrowed down 5 teas you can savor and relax your mind & body.
+We can all agree there’s one sure thing that can push your anxiety and stress levels up a level – wedding planning.
+Pre-wedding jitters are real and as a bride, you want to savor these special moments and not worry about keeping your nerves calm.
+The 5 teas listed below can help relax your mind & body.
 Sip on them liberally as the big day nears.

-(Some of the links in this blog might be affiliate, which means we earn a little commission when someone purchases through these links.
+(Some of the links in this blog might be an affiliate, which means we earn a little commission when someone purchases through these links.
 The product recommendations are solely based on consistent quality & reviews, not prices.
-We'd always put your well-being first!
-Thankyou for supporting our blog.
+We’d always put your well-being first.
+Thank you for supporting our blog.
 We love you.)

 There is nothing that can beat the de-stressing ability of our garam chai.
-In India, the word tea is synonyms to chai or black tea.
+In India, the word tea is synonyms for chai or black tea.
 We can safely say, for most people, chai runs more in the veins than blood.
 And the versatility of it is quite commendable too.
-You can have adrak chai, tulsi chai, elaichi wali chai or the incredible blend of them all - Masala chai.
-One of our favorite recommendations for when you want to relax your anxious nerves.
+You can have adrak chai, tulsi chai, elaichi wali chai or the incredible blend of them all – Masala chai.
+It’s surely one of our favorite recommendations for when you want to relax your anxious nerves.

 Benefits of Chai: